Fiscal and Monetary Policies - Revised

-Learn more about fiscal and monetary policy and the supply and demand curve, with this free economics course.Publisher: Khan Academy
+This free economics course breaks down fiscal and monetary policy, and demystifies the supply and demand curve.Publisher: Khan Academy

 CertificationView course modules

-Fiscal and monetary policy are very important economics concepts, as they can have profound effects on the lives and livelihoods of a country's entire population.
+Fiscal and monetary policy are very important economic concepts as they can have profound effects on the lives and livelihoods of a country's entire population.
 This course will teach you how monetary policy affects the money market indirectly and how fiscal policy affects it directly.
-By the end of the course, your knowledge of essential economics fundamentals will be much stronger.
-So why wait?
-Get started, today.Start Course Now
+By the end of the course, your knowledge of essential economics fundamentals will be much stronger so get started, today.Start Course Now

 Understanding Fiscal and Monetary Policies